4onenm/AwSW-Bangok/README.md

 + xSebastian: After the skip point in his one date, say it's pretty cold and you could use a blanket.
 </details>
 <br/>
-In-development scenes (accessible via a menu flag and full of bugs) include: Remy, Maverick, more Lorem and more Ipsum.
+In-development scenes (accessible via a menu flag and full of bugs) include: Remy, Maverick, more Lorem and more Ipsum, and some Adine teasing.

 <details>
 <summary>In-Development scene access guides</summary>

++ Adine1: When the player brings up Truth or Dare, think lascivious thoughts.

 + Remy c4postsections: Complete Remy's first, second, and third scenes.
 Then *do not* deliver the PDA to him in the chapter 4 investigation.
 You can suggest to Sebastian when you speak with him that you could deliver the PDA, which will trigger the scene.